KavikaPalletenne/clutch/README.md

 ![Clutch logo](resources/logo.svg "Clutch")

-Clutch is a study-note discovery and aggregation site.
+ExamClutch is a study-note discovery and aggregation site.

 ## Features
 - Upload your notes and append tags